King condemns ‘barbaric acts of terrorism’ as Cleverly makes visit to Israel

 “Hamas and Hamas alone are responsible and accountable for these appalling attacks.
 Terrorism must never be allowed to prevail.”

-In a video posted on X, formerly known as Twitter, the Israeli foreign ministry said that Mr Cleverly was among those who had to seek cover after sirens went off during his visit to Ofakim in southern Israel – warning of incoming Hamas rockets.
+In a video posted on X, formerly known as Twitter, the Israeli foreign ministry said that Mr Cleverly was among those who had to seek cover after sirens went off during his visit to Ofakim, warning of incoming Hamas rockets.

 His arrival in the country has sparked calls for the Foreign Secretary to express a “clear humanitarian position” on the fate of civilians in Gaza.